-Students intending to pursue the EES certificate must complete this form.
+Students intending to pursue the EES certificate must complete the EES Application Form.
 Students can complete this form at any time before enrolling in the EES Colloquium Series (EDLPS 549 or EDUC 503) for two credits as their capstone project.

-Students who have completed all requirements for the EES certificate must complete this form.
+Students who have completed all requirements for the EES certificate must complete the EES Completion Form.
 Students should complete this form after completion of their capstone project unless this is their final quarter for their graduate program, in which case they should complete the form by the end of the third week of the quarter.